Wesleyan-Media-Project/automatic-speech-recognition/README.md

 - An individual record of data `result_asr_g2022_raw.csv` contains the following fields:

   - filename: the unique identifier of the video file
-  - google_asr_text: the videos' texts recognition result from Google Cloud Speech-to-Text API
+  - google_asr_text: the videos' text recognition result from Google Cloud Speech-to-Text API
   - stt_confidence: the confidence score of the text recognition result

 - An individual record of cleaned data `result_asr_g2022.cvs` contains the following fields:
   - filename: the unique identifier of the video file
   - checksum_sha256: the unique SHA-256 hash of the video file
-  - google_asr_text: the videos' texts recognition result from Google Cloud Speech-to-Text API
+  - google_asr_text: the videos' text recognition result from Google Cloud Speech-to-Text API
   - google_asr_confidence: the confidence score of the text recognition result
-  - google_asr_status: the status of the text recognition result. `success` means the ASR process completed.
+  - google_asr_status: the status of the text recognition result. `success` means the ASR process is completed.
   - google_asr_model: the model we used to perform ASR.

 ## Setup